 Winter can be a dreary time here on the west coast, but it’s not without its share of beauty.
 I was late harvesting our beets one year, and when the first heavy frost hit, a gorgeous sparkling rime covered them.
 I couldn’t resist composing a few photos before I pulled them from the ground.
 Borscht is good, but an enduring image that I love is even better!

-Some of what’s here…abstracts & impressions animal behavior beaches beauty bird migration boating climate closeup colours deer Drumbeg Park ducks environment erosion fall feathers feeding First Nations flowers fog food frogs Gabriola gardening geology habitat loss hummingbirds imagination intertidal kayaking light marine mammals movement ocean photography places ponds rain reflections shoreline species at risk spring Strait of Georgia summer tides trees weather wetlands wildlife winter
+Some of what’s here…abstracts & impressions animal behavior beaches beauty bird migration boating closeup colours deer Drumbeg Park ducks environment erosion fall feathers feeding First Nations flowers fog food frogs Gabriola gardening geology habitat loss hummingbirds imagination intertidal kayaking light marine mammals movement mushrooms ocean photography places ponds rain reflections shoreline species at risk spring Strait of Georgia summer tides trees weather wetlands wildlife winter

 Blog Posts (by Category)